Masks of Morality

 T.L.
 Mumley (born Teresa Lynn Sullivan) is a former senior marketing analyst in Silicon Valley, a mother, wife and happy homebody.
-She holds an AS in Fashion Merchandising from Lasell, a BS in Marketing from MCLA and studied towards an MBA from Northeastern University.
+She holds an AS in Fashion Merchandising from Lasell, a BS in Marketing from MCLA and an MBA from Northeastern University.
 She has a twenty-five-year history in high-tech marketing and sales.
 An optimist at heart, she went on a personal crusade of community service and marketing for the greater good, often in her PJs from home office.

 Fueled by dark chocolate and good red wine, she can be found skiing and hiking mountains, walking, reading or doing a downward facing dog while gardening.

 Although she will always be a Bostonian at heart, she lives in the San Francisco Bay area with her husband and son.

 Masks of Morality has received several positive reviews from my writer's group, friends, the general public and above all, my multitalented editor, Chansonette Buck.
 Chansonette is a two-time Pushcart-prize nominee of heart touching chapbooks and memoir.